hoanghai1803/AlphaOne/README.md

 The past few years have observed a growing trend of artificial intelligence (AI) for game playing, including even those that can compete with human players.
 A notable name is AlphaGO, an AI which utilises supervised learning and reinforcement learning to play Go and achieved [certain results].
 Inspired by this machine and strongly desiring to explore how AI can help mankind push its boundaries, we decided to start a project in applying reinforcement learning to game playing, AlphaOne.

 This project is done as a part of the [Math and Science Summer Program 2018] (MaSSP) in Computer Science.
-Our instructor is [Dr. Hung Ngo], working at the University of Stuttgart at the time of this project.
+Our instructor is [Dr. Hung Ngo], working as a post-doctoral researcher and lecturer at the University of Stuttgart.
+Our team include

+- Nguyen Hoang Hai, *Nguyen Binh Khiem High School for the Gifted, Quang Nam, Vietnam*
+- Nguyen Quang Minh, *VNU-HCM High School for the Gifted*
+- Nguyen Duc Thang, *Le Quy Don High School for the Gifted, Ba Ria-Vung Tau, Vietnam*

 ## Our goal